-If an Azure VM has not been backed up within the past 31 days, Veeam Backup for Microsoft Azure automatically revokes the license unit from the VM.
+If an instance has not been backed up within the past 31 days, Veeam Backup for Microsoft Azure automatically revokes the license unit from the instance.
 If you need to manually revoke a license unit, follow the instructions provided in section Revoking License Units.

-Veeam Backup for Microsoft Azure is available in 2 license editions:
+Veeam Backup for Microsoft Azure is available in 2 editions:

-By default, Veeam Backup for Microsoft Azure operates in the Free edition that allows you to protect up to 10 Azure VMs free of charge.
+Veeam Backup for Microsoft Azure operating in the Free edition allows you to protect up to 10 instances free of charge.
 Note that this edition does not support indexing of Azure file shares.

 - BYOL (Bring Your Own License)

-For more information on how to install and update the license, see Installing and Removing License.
+For details on how to install the license on the backup appliance, see Installing and Removing License.